• Home

 The research is funded by: The National Science Foundation, the US Army Corps of Engineers, Montana Department of Natural Resources and Conservation, Humanities Montana Planning Grant, Greater Yellowstone River Conservation District Council, Missouri Department of Natural Resources, The Nature Conservancy, National Institute of Food and Agriculture, and US Department of Agriculture- Agricultural Research Service.

-Conducted in collaboration with faculty from Montana State University-Billings, Montana State University-Bozeman, Eastern Washington University, Rocky Mountain College, Texas A&M University, Tarleton State University, University at Buffalo, and Indiana University; Friends of the Boyne River, Trout Unlimited, Boyne USA, Boyne City, Yellowstone Public Radio, the Western Heritage Center of Billings, the Rocky Mountain Rough Writers, CDM-Smith, The Nature Conservancy, and the people of Missouri, the Boyne River (MI), and the Yellowstone River (WY, MT, ND)
+Conducted in collaboration with faculty from Montana State University-Billings, Montana State University-Bozeman, Eastern Washington University, Rocky Mountain College, Texas A&M University, Tarleton State University, University at Buffalo, and Indiana University; Friends of the Boyne River, Trout Unlimited, Boyne USA, Boyne City, Yellowstone Public Radio, the Western Heritage Center of Billings, the Rocky Mountain Rough Writers, CDM-Smith, The Nature Conservancy, and the people of the Kennebec (ME), Penobscot (ME), Mill (MA), Taunton (MA), Milk (MT, Alberta), St. Mary (MT, Alberta), Missouri (MO), Boyne (MI), and Yellowstone (WY, MT, ND) rivers.

 Related Publications: